emrecanduran/SAS-Enterprise-Miner-Customer-Credit-Card-K-Means-Clustering/README.md

 # Customer Credit Card Clustering

 This repository contains code and data for performing K-means clustering on a customer credit card information dataset (https://www.kaggle.com/datasets/aryashah2k/credit-card-customer-data).
-The goal is to group customers based on their credit card behavior and identify patterns or segments within the customer base.
+The goal is to group customers based on their behaviour and identify patterns or segments within the customer base.

 ## Dataset